Skip to main content

 Electric Mobility Basics

-Tribes have a variety of options to consider pertaining to EV types and EV charging infrastructure to assist tribal communities in meeting their clean energy and electrification goals.
+Tribes have a variety of options to consider pertaining to EV types and EV charging infrastructure to assist Tribal communities in meeting their clean energy and electrification goals.
 Section 2 of the Rural EV Toolkit includes an overview of electric mobility, electric transit, EV types, and EV charging infrastructure.

 EV Infrastructure Planning for Tribal Nations

 Section 5 of the Rural EV Toolkit describes the three levels of EV infrastructure planning: corridor level, community level, and site level.
 Planning for EV infrastructure development within Tribal lands may involve considerations across these levels.
 Tribes may consider corridor level planning to address infrastructure needs for travel corridors running through Tribal lands.
 Tribal governments may engage in community level planning when considering how to make EV options accessible for community members.
-Site level planning may be of interest to Tribes considering installation of EV charging stations at tribal facilities and Tribal owned businesses.
+Site level planning may be of interest to Tribes considering installation of EV charging stations at Tribal facilities and Tribal owned businesses.

 Educational Opportunities for Tribal Nations

-There are numerous resources available to tribal nations for deploying zero-emission, convenient, accessible, equitable transportation infrastructure.
+There are numerous resources available to Tribal Nations for deploying zero-emission, convenient, accessible, equitable transportation infrastructure.
 Some examples are provided below:

 Past Webinars and Presentations